winsoft666/easyzip/README.md

 ---

-# Compiling/Install
+# 3. Compiling/Install

 In order to use and compile `EasyZip` you need to have [zlib](http://www.zlib.net).

-The preferred way is to use vckpg to install zlib.
+The preferred way is to use [vckpg](https://github.com/microsoft/vcpkg) to install zlib.

 The preferred way is to create a folder for the compilation output to avoid polluting the root folder.

+## 3.1 Compiling/Install from source
-### Windows Platform
+### 3.1.1 Windows Platform

 ```shell
 vcpkg install zlib:x86-windows